 Ven.
 Sangye Khadro

 Ven.
-Sangye Khadro taught a weekend retreat, Dealing with Difficult Emotions, at the Abbey in 2017.
+Sangye Khadro taught a weekend retreat, Dealing with Difficult Emotions, at the Abbey in 2017 and led the Meditative Concentration retreat in 2018.

 California-born, Ven.
 Sangye Khadro ordained as a Buddhist nun at Kopan Monastery in 1974, and is a longtime friend and colleague of Abbey founder Ven.
 Thubten Chodron.